specklesystems/speckle-server/.github/ISSUE_TEMPLATE/ISSUE_TEMPLATE.md

+---
+name: New issue
+about: Create a report to help us improve
+title:
+labels:
+assignees:
+---

 If it's your first time here - or you forgot about them - make sure you read the [contribution guidelines](CONTRIBUTING.md), and then feel free to delete this line!

 ### Expected vs. Actual Behavior